Marguerite Bourgeoys: Veneration and canonization in 1982

 The day following her death, a priest wrote, "If saints were canonized as in the past by the voice of the people and of the clergy, tomorrow we would be saying the Mass of Saint Marguerite of Canada."
 Helene Bernier writes, "[P]opular admiration had already canonized her 250 years before her beatification."

 Numerous stories related to the time preceding her death.
 The elderly Sister Bourgeoys was said to have offered her life to God in order to save that of a younger member of the Congregation who had fallen ill.
-After intense prayer, the young nun was said to be cured, and Marguerite fell terribly ill, dying soon thereafter.
+After intense prayer, the young sister was said to be cured, and Marguerite fell terribly ill, dying soon thereafter.
 After her death, she continued to be admired and highly regarded.
 The convent held an afternoon visitation open to the public; people treasured objects that they touched to her hands at this time, which became spiritual relics.
 Her body was kept by the parish of Ville-Marie, but her heart was removed and preserved as a relic by the Congregation.

 Marguerite Bourgeoys was canonized by the Catholic Church in 1982, and is the first female saint of Canada.
 The process was begun nearly 100 years before in 1878, when Pope Leo XIII declared her "venerable".
 In November 1950, Pope Pius XII beatified her.
 The two miracles that led to her beatification both involved a miraculous cure from gangrene of the foot, gained by Joseph Descoteaux of St. Celestin, Quebec; and John Ludger Lacroix of St. Johnsbury, Vermont.
 On 2 April 1982, Pope John Paul II issued the Decree of Miracle for a cure attributed to her intercession.
 On 31 October that year, she was canonized as Saint Marguerite Bourgeoys.

 Honours

-On 30 May 1975 Canada Post issued the stamp, 'Marguerite Bourgeoys, 1620-1700', designed by Jacques Roy and based on a painting by Elmina Lachance.
+On 30 May 1975 Canada Post issued the stamp, "Marguerite Bourgeoys, 1620–1700", designed by Jacques Roy and based on a painting by Elmina Lachance.
 The 8¢ stamps are perforated 12.5 x 12 and were printed by Ashton-Potter Limited.